tjacovich/ADSDataPipeline/README.md

 lists of similar data into an array.
 In other files, the multiple values in a single line contains very different values (e.g., relevance holds 4 values: boost, citation_count, read_count and norm_cites).
-We read sets of very different values into a dict.
-The file properties dict holds the (ordered) list of keys.
-There are cases where we want to associate some data with all bibcodes in a file.
+We read sets of very different values into a dict (for example, the relevance file contains boost, citation count, read count and norm cites).
+The file properties for releveance defines a 'subparts' list which holdss the ordered list of keys.
+This works when all the values in each row stored as a scalar.
+This isn't always the case.
+Some data links values are always stored in arrays even when there is a single value (for example, url and title).
+In this case, the key in the file description is enclosed in a list.

+There are
+cases where we want to associate some data with all bibcodes in a file.
 For example, all the data links info read from the file spires/all.links must have a link_type of 'INSPIRE' and a link_sub_type of NA.
 To accomidate these constants each file property dict can include 'extra_values' that are merged with the data for every bibcode as it is read.
+This 'extra_values' field can also hold additional values for the 'property' list.

 # Converting Nonbib Data To Protobuf
 The nonbib protobuf sent to master contains only a subset and a